 All roadway corridors within the project boundary are considered under the designation of Interior Streetscape (Bethany Home Road, Montebello Avenue, Missouri Avenue and 101st Avenue).
 Regardless of being either public or private streets, these areas shall be developed to provide for a visually appealing "boulevard" type landscape treatment that is easily navigated by vehicles and is pedestrian friendly.
-Street trees are to be planted in clustered arrangements in order to provide sight corridors to retail signage building entrances. possible, a double row of trees shall be planted to provide added shade for pedestrians where sidewalks detached.
+Street trees are to be planted in clustered arrangements in order to provide sight corridors to retail signage and building entrances.
+Where possible, a double row of trees shall be planted to provide added shade for pedestrians where sidewalks are detached.
 Driveway entrances into parcels shall be treated with enhanced landscape treatments similar to the Entry / Gateway landscape requirements previously described, but on a smaller scale.

-Berming and undulating landforms used in conjunction with vegetation are encouraged to provide both visual interest and screening of parking, maneuvering, and utility areas.
+Berming and Undulating landforms used conjunction with vegetation are encouraged to provide both visual interest and screening of parking, maneuvering, and utility areas.